YogurtGaming2/YogurtGaming2/README.md

 # Welcome to my profile!

-I develop independent games, create plugins for different tools, programs, scripts and contribute to projects.
-I'm passionate about software development, technology, game development and enjoy working with a variety of programming languages, tools and programs and exploring new ones!
+I like developing games, creating plugins for different tools, programs, scripts and contribute to all-sorts of projects.
+I'm love software development, technology, game development and enjoy working with a variety of programming languages, tools and programs and exploring more.

 ## Languages I Use the Most